Ignoring dtd's declared in xml messages with dtd declarations

 So, it seems that the above error is thrown before the EntityResolver is hit.

-#3 Updated by Pratheek K 11 months ago
+#3 Updated by Pratheek K about 1 year ago

 I did some debugging and figured out that the reason why my EntityResolver was not called.
 Saxon is called by camel and camel supplies its own XMLReader and none of the configuration in ParseOption is applied on the parser.
 So in that case, ENTITY_RESOLVER_CLASS is not suitable.